What does the Bible say

-Q. I am a minister undergoing counseling for committing adultery.
-I know the Word of God and I have confessed my sin to God, my wife, other elders in the church and my congregation.
+Question: I am a minister undergoing counseling for committing adultery.
+I know the Bible and I have confessed my sin to God, my wife, other elders in the church and my congregation.
 I still, however, retain quick a bit of guilt.
 How do I overcome this battle within me?

-A. It is amazing how human we are and all the same.
+Answer: It is amazing how human we are and how we all generally think the same.
 As you know, the apostle Paul clearly said we all delight in the law of God after the inward man (Romans 7:22).
-The problem is we also have the law of sin in our members as well.
-Let's take a look at what the apostle Paul said about his (and our) struggles against sin:
+The problem is we also have the law of sin, the same law that led to adultery, in our members as well.
+Let us take a look at what Paul the apostle said about his (and our) struggles against sin.

-We ALL sin but when we commit a sin which is OUR worst sin we can't seem to forgive ourselves (Romans 7:23).
+We ALL sin according to the Bible, but when we commit a sin which is OUR worst sin we cannot seem to forgive ourselves (Romans 7:23).

-Even though God doesn't grade sin, we humans tend to do so.
-Christ said He forgives ALL manner of sin and the answer to Paul's question "who shall deliver me from the body of this death?" is Jesus Christ our Savior (Romans 7:25)!
+Even though God does not grade sin, we humans tend to do so.
+Christ said He forgives ALL manner of sin!
+The answer to Apostle Paul's question as to WHO will save him (and us) from a body that wants to lead us to death is Jesus Christ our Savior (Romans 7:25)!